damms005/devdb-vscode/README.md

 ## Loading Databases

-DevDb can automatically load your database using connection details from your VS Code workspace ([zero-config](#1-zero-config-automatic-database-loading) mode).
-When zero-config support isn't available, a [configuration file](#2-config-based-database-loading) option is provided.
+DevDb can automatically discover and load your database using connection details from your VS Code workspace ([zero-config](#1-zero-config-automatic-database-loading) mode).
+When this zero-config auto-discovery isn't available, a [configuration file](#2-config-based-database-loading) option is provided.

-### 1. Zero-config (Automatic Database Loading)
+### 1. Zero-config (Automatic Database Discovery)

 No [configuration file](#2-config-based-database-loading) is needed when the workspace root contains any of the following: